-The Payload Correction Data (PCD) contain information on the state of the satellite and sensor.
+The PCD contains information on the state of the satellite and sensor.
 The PCD information is transmitted in both the In-Phase (I) and Quadrature (Q) channels of the wide-band data.
-The two PCD data streams are converted to engineering units and stored in Hierarchical Data Format (HDF) format for the Level 0R product.
+The two PCD data streams are converted to engineering units and stored in the HDF format for the Level 0R product.
 The I channel is used as the default PCD for processing.
 The PCD is recorded for the entire sub-interval or full interval.
-The PCD information required for geometric processing includes the ephemeris, the spacecraft attitude, the gyro data, the gyro drift rate data, the ADS data, the SME flag, the gyro unit flag, and the spacecraft clock corrections.
-The ephemeris and spacecraft attitude are updated every major frame; the gyro data are updated 64 times per axis in a major frame; and the ADS is updated 2,048 times per axis in a major frame.
-A PCD cycle includes four PCD major frames.
-Housekeeping values are also included in the PCD.
+The PCD information required for geometric processing includes: the ephemeris, the spacecraft attitude, the gyro data, the gyro drift rate data, the ADS data, the SME flag, the gyro unit flag, and the spacecraft clock corrections.
+The ephemeris and spacecraft attitude are updated every major frame, the gyro data is updated 64 times per axis in a major frame, and the ADS is updated 2048 times per axis in a major frame.
+There are 4 PCD major frames in a PCD cycle.
+Also included in the PCD are housekeeping values.